meshtastic/enclosures/README.md

 # Meshtastic Enclosures
-This section Enclosures for Meshtastic devices.
+This section is for all information and files regarding Enclosures for Meshtastic devices.
+Both files regarding specific enclosure designs and reference models (Antennas, board mock ups, other hardware, etc.) are organized into their respective categories categorized by hardware.

 NOTE: